liebemama/RepoSmith/SECURITY.md

 | Latest (main) | ✅ Full support    |
 | Older         | ⚠️ Best-effort only |

-If you are running an outdated version, we strongly recommend upgrading to the latest release.

 ---

 ## Reporting a Vulnerability